govau/notify-client-java/DOCUMENTATION.md

 #### smsSenderId (optional)

 A unique identifier of the sender of the text message notification.
-To set this up:
+To find this information, go to the __Text Message sender__ settings screen:

-1. Sign into your GOV.UK Notify account.
+1. Sign in to your GOV.UK Notify account.
 1. Go to __Settings__.
-1. If you are not in the correct service, select __Switch service__ in the top right corner of the screen and select the correct one.
+1. If you need to change to another service, select __Switch service__ in the top right corner of the screen and select the correct one.
 1. Go to the __Text Messages__ section and select __Manage__ on the "Text Message sender" row.

-1. You can do one of the following:
+In this screen, you can then either:

-  - copy the ID of the sender you want to use and paste it into the method
+  - copy the sender ID that you want to use and paste it into the method
   - select __Change__ to change the default sender that the service will use, and select __Save__

 ```
 String smsSenderId='8e222534-7f05-4972-86e3-17c5d9f894e2'
 ```

-If you do not have have an `smsSenderId`, you can omit this argument.
+If you do not have have an `smsSenderId`, you can leave out this argument.

 ### Response

-If the request to the client is successful, you will receive a `SendSmsResponse` with the following attributes:
+If the request to the client is successful, the client will return a `SendSmsResponse`:

 ```java